 As discussed above, video codecs essentially compress the video file.
 They do it by compressing the individual frames in the video.
 This type of compression can be further divided into two parts.
 They are intra-frame compression and inter-frame compression.

 With intra-frame compression, every single frame is compressed individually.
 It can also be stated as image compression applied to each and every frame of the video.

 Inter-frame compression identifies all the static parts in the frames and uses them again in the consequent frames.
 For example, if there’s a video of a single person speaking in the stationary background, it’ll use all the pixels which are stationary in the next frames, while only adding the moving pixels from the subsequent frames.
 It is much more efficient than intra-frame, this is why most of the video codecs are optimized to identify redundancies across frames

 The Relevance Of Video Codec In The Post-Streaming World

 Every time we binge a series on Netflix, make a Facetime call on our iPhones, or share a video on Telegram, we are streaming video from one computing device to another.
 It could be from the Netflix data center to your laptop or your iPhone to your manager’s iPad via Apple data centers.

-Since bandwidth is limited from server to users and there is only so much traffic a data center can handle, streaming video is all about delivering the best quality videos to users in the smallest of bytes.
-The question is how can you compress a video without losing its quality?
+Since bandwidth is limited from server to users and there is only so much traffic a data center can handle, especially if it is a colocation data center, streaming video is all about delivering the best quality videos to users in the smallest of bytes The question is how can you compress a video without losing its quality?